 The District leases its facility located in the Village of Centerbrook in the Town of Essex, Connecticut.
 The original lease term was for five years beginning on September 9, 2009 through September 30, 2014.
 The lease contains an option to renew for five additional years which was exercised by the District in September 2014.
 In September 2019, the lease was renewed for an additional five-year term at the same current rate and terms.
 Under the same lease terms, the District began renting an additional garage unit in April 2021.
+In March 2024, the District exercised the option to renew for five additional years to September 2029.

-The right-of-use asset activity for the year ended June 30, 2022 was as follows:
+The right-of-use asset activity for the year ended June 30, 2024 was as follows: